 Courses in the first half of this four-year curricular continuum are organized in a systems-based format.
-The systems are preceded by the foundational course, Foundations of Osteopathic Medicine.
-Each subsequent course addresses a one or more body systems, including the Musculoskeletal, Integumentary, Neurological, Immunological, Respiratory, Cardiovascular, Endocrine, Gastrointestinal, Genitourinary, and Reproductive systems.
+The systems courses are preceded by a foundational course, Foundations of Osteopathic Medicine.
+Each subsequent course addresses a one or more body systems, including the musculoskeletal, integumentary, neurological, immunological, respiratory, cardiovascular, endocrine, gastrointestinal, genitourinary, and reproductive systems.
 Each course is composed of three "threads" that transcend the individual systems, and provide a longitudinal perspective on three major divisions of medical knowledge:

-- 1. Foundational Sciences covering essential basics in anatomy, biochemistry, ethics, genetics, histology, microbiology, pathology, pharmacology and physiology - 2.
-Doctoring offering an analysis of the broad context in which medicine is practiced and initiating the training in clinical examination, communication and other skills - 3.
-Osteopathic Doctoring offering an overview of Osteopathic Manipulative Medicine as a foundation of Osteopathic Medicine
+- 1. Foundational Sciences covering essential basics in anatomy, biochemistry, ethics, genetics, histology, microbiology, pathology, pharmacology and physiology. - 2.
+Doctoring offering an analysis of the broad context in which medicine is practiced and initiating the training in clinical examination, communication and other skills. - 3.
+Osteopathic Doctoring consisting of an overview of osteopathic manipulative medicine as a foundation of osteopathic Medicine.

-This traditional organ system approach allows for integration between the bio-psycho-social and clinical sciences in a student-centered/patient-focused curricular approach.
+This traditional organ system approach allows for integration between the biopsychosocial and clinical sciences in a student-centered/patient-focused curricular approach.

-The Foundational Sciences thread includes the disciplines of anatomy, biochemistry, genetics, histology, microbiology, neuroscience, pathology, pharmacology and physiology.
-This thread addresses the foundational scientific principles and underpinnings specific to each organ system as it relates to the study of health, disease and wellness altogether.
+The Foundational Sciences thread addresses the foundational scientific principles and underpinnings specific to each organ system as it relates to the study of health, disease, and wellness altogether.
 A key component of this thread is the integration of and contextualization of basic science within clinical practice.

-The Doctoring thread serves as the systems- based introduction to the essentials of clinical medicine, including the integration of osteopathic principles and practice, medical knowledge, patient care, interpersonal and communication skills, professionalism, practice-based learning and improvement, team and systems based practice, counseling for health promotion and disease prevention as well as cultural competencies.
+The Doctoring thread serves as the systems- based introduction to the essentials of clinical medicine, including the integration of osteopathic principles and practice, medical knowledge, patient care, interpersonal and communication skills, professionalism, practice-based learning and improvement, team- and systems-based practice, counseling for health promotion and disease prevention as well as cultural competencies.
 This thread also includes topics on ethics and law as contextualized to the practice of medicine.
 These experiences allow for the acquisition of behavioral and social skills, as well as the development of clinical skills and osteopathic diagnosis and treatment including medical interviewing/history taking, physical examination, and record-keeping.